 , place, feeling, timeframe, or even the work overall.

 - Red is a bright color and creates feelings of excitement and intensity.
 It is also used to warn of danger and can symbolize anger or passion.
+In Indian culture (Bollywood) and many parts of Southeast Asia, red is the colour of marriage.

 - Blue is the most common favorite color and can create calmness and serenity, although darker blues are associated with sadness.
 It is also symbolic of masculinity and, interestingly, also femininity.